bahrus/trans-render/README.md

 };
 ```

-means "if a node has tag name "details", then find the first descendent of the node that has tag name "summary", and set its textContent property to "'Hallå'."
-To take another example, showing the full syntax:
+means "if a node has tag name 'details', then find any direct children  the details tag that has tag name 'summary', and set its textContent property to 'Hallå'."
+Let's show the full syntax for a minimal working example:

 ## Syntax Example: